webpack/webpack.js.org/content/configuration/dev-server.md

 }
 ```

-When using dots in your path, you may need to use the `disableDotRule`:
+When using dots in your path (common with Angular), you may need to use the `disableDotRule`:

 ```js
 historyApiFallback: {